ddev/ddev/docs/content/users/extend/customization-extendibility.md

 ## Custom nginx Configuration

-When you `ddev start` using `nginx-fpm`, DDEV creates a configuration customized to your project type in `.ddev/nginx_full/nginx-site.conf`.
+When you [`ddev start`](../basics/commands.md#start) using `nginx-fpm`, DDEV creates a configuration customized to your project type in `.ddev/nginx_full/nginx-site.conf`.
 You can edit and override the configuration by removing the `#ddev-generated` line and doing whatever you need with it.
 After each change, `ddev start`.

 You can also have more than one config file in the `.ddev/nginx_full` directory, they will all get loaded when DDEV starts.
 This can be used for [serving multiple docroots](#multiple-docroots-in-nginx-advanced) and other techniques.

 ### Troubleshooting nginx Configuration

 * Any errors in your configuration may cause the `web` container to fail and try to restart.
-If you see that behavior, use `ddev logs` to diagnose.
+If you see that behavior, use [`ddev logs`](../basics/commands.md#logs) to diagnose.
-* You can `ddev exec nginx -t` to test whether your configuration is valid.
-(Or `ddev ssh` and run `nginx -t`.)
+* You can run `ddev exec nginx -t` to test whether your configuration is valid.
+(Or run [`ddev ssh`](../basics/commands.md#ssh) and run `nginx -t`.)
-* You can reload the nginx configuration either with `ddev start` or `ddev exec nginx -s reload`.
+* You can reload the nginx configuration either with [`ddev start`](../basics/commands.md#start) or `ddev exec nginx -s reload`.
 * The alias `Alias "/phpstatus" "/var/www/phpstatus.php"` is required for the health check script to work.

 !!!warning "Important!"
-    Changes to configuration take place on a `ddev restart`, when the container is rebuilt for another reason, or when the nginx server receives the reload signal.
+    Changes to configuration take place on a [`ddev restart`](../basics/commands.md#restart), when the container is rebuilt for another reason, or when the nginx server receives the reload signal.

 ### Multiple Docroots in nginx (Advanced)